 The court also ordered Green to pay $1,250 in costs.

-The Florida State Bar announced the discipline and the state supreme court's order on Oct.
-30. In Florida, court orders are not final until time to file a rehearing motion expires.
-Filing such a motion would not alter the effective date of the Jones' suspension.
+Florida court orders are not final until time to file a rehearing motion expires.
+Filing such a motion does not alter the effective date of Greene's suspension.

-Jones was admitted to the bar in Florida on Sept.
-22, 2010, according to his profile at the state bar website.
+Greene was admitted to the bar in Florida on Oct.
+31, 1986, according to her profile at the state bar website.